 Westside Reformed Church is a community of Christian believers that has been assembled by God to both worship Him and bear witness to His gospel.
 We’re a young church, but with the benefit of hindsight we can see how God has been drawing us together for quite some time.
 He did this by separately leading several of our families to a knowledge of Reformed theology, which made them long for a church that would embrace Reformed confessions and worship.
-At the same time, our pastor, Zac Wyse, was growing increasingly interested in the idea of starting a Reformed church in southwest Ohio.
+At the same time, our founding pastor, Zac Wyse, was growing increasingly interested in the idea of starting a Reformed church in southwest Ohio.

 In Fall 2012, they got together to meet and discuss this venture.
 Meanwhile, like-minded churches in the city encouraged us to start a new church in the Westside and even provided assistance.
 In January 2013, it became apparent that God’s hand was blessing this work when they met others who were excited to see a Reformed church in the Westside.
 This prompted Zeltenreich Reformed Church to offer its oversight and support.